 Undergraduate Students.
 New students must complete the online waiver process if they do not desire the coverage provided by Koster's plan for Vanderbilt Students.
-The insurance charge will not be waived if the online process is not completed by August 19 for the fall semester, and by January 7 for student who are newly enrolled for the spring semester.
-The waiver process will remain in effect each academic year unless an acceptance card is completed and received by the Office of Student Accounts.
+The insurance charge will not be waived if the online process is not completed by August 1 for the fall semester, and by January 5 for students who are newly enrolled for the spring semester.
+The waiver process will remain in effect each academic year unless an acceptance card (available in the Student Accounts office) is completed and received by the Office of Student Accounts.

 An additional premium is charged for family insurance coverage.
-An eligible student who wishes to provide coverage for his or her spouse, University-certified domestic partner, and/or children may secure an application form from the Student Health Center at the time of registration.
-Forms should be sent to Koster Insurance Agency 1515 Hancock Street, Quincy, MA 02169.
+An eligible student who wishes to provide coverage for his or her spouse, University-certified domestic partner, and/or children may secure an application form from the Student Health Center at the time of registration or dependents can enrolled online at www.kosterweb.com.* Forms or online enrollment should be forwarded to Koster Insurance Agency 500 Victory Road, Quincy, MA 02171.

 For more information, visit the Student Health Center Web site (http://www.vanderbilt.edu/student_health*).